dotnet/performance/docs/benchmarking-workflow.md

 This repository is **independent from CoreFX and CoreCLR build systems!** So you need to do this **only ONCE**, no matter how many .NET Runtimes you want to run the benchmarks against.

-We know that having the benchmarks in a separate repository might seem to be surprising.
-But the performance is vertical. .NET Runtime features affect base class library performance.
-Which at the end, affects the end user and provides the business value.
-This is why we keep all the benchmarks in a single place - to test the performance of the end product.
-For whatever .NET Runtime you want.

 ### Build

 To build the benchmarks you need to have the right `dotnet cli`.
 This repository allows to benchmark .NET Core 2.0, 2.1, 2.2 and 3.0 so you need to install all of them.